Entanglement Detection Beyond Local Bound with Coarse Calibrated measurements: A. Tighten the bound of Bell's inequality for separable state

-Finally, we have in this setting, This analysis can be performed independently on each side when measurements $(\pm )\openone $ are involved as well as being extended to the general $(n, 2, 2)$ scenario via a one-by-one decomposition of measurements.
+This analysis can be performed independently on each side when measurements $(\pm )\openone $ are involved as well as being extended to the general $(n, 2, 2)$ scenario via a one-by-one decomposition of measurements.
+We then have